Asia10110/Asia10110/README.md

 import this

 #Hi my name is Asia <br />
   I'm student who interest in Physics and Computer programming and try to be better everyday

-Basic python - 100 % <br />
+:rainbow: Basic python - 100 % <br />
-Numpy & Pandas - In progress <br />
+:hourglass_flowing_sand: Numpy & Pandas - In progress <br />
-Python for time series - In progress <br />
+:hourglass_flowing_sand: Python for time series - In progress <br />
-Quantative Finance - In progress <br />
+:hourglass_flowing_sand: Quantative Finance - In progress <br />

 --------------------------------------------------------------------------------------------